 Didier Deschamps won two league titles in the south of France in 1989/90 and 1991/92 before being stripped of the 1992/93 Ligue 1 title.
-However, the European triumph would stand for both the player and the club.
+However, his European Cup triumph would stand for both the player and club.

 Although not involved in the scandal, the youngest captain ever to win the Champions League, at 24 years old, was heavily involved on the pitch.
 Finally, a personal achievement fought so hard for was almost instantly smeared by the actions and greed of the Olympique de Marseille hierarchy.

-Deschamps stuck it out for another year in France, but just before Marseille was administratively relegated to Division 2, he moved to Italy.
+Deschamps stuck it out for another year in France.
+Yet, just before Marseille was administratively relegated to Division 2, he moved to Italy.
 There must have been a sense of ‘what if?’ for Deschamps.
 Realistically, without Tapei’s meddling, he could have captained Marseille’s golden generation to a series of victories on the most prominent European domestic stage.

 There was unfinished business between Deschamps and Marseille, and maybe that is what lured him back as head coach.
-Deschamps began his role in July 2009, and just like when he was a player in the city, success naturally followed.
-For the first time in 18 years, Olympique de Marseille were crowned champions of France.
+Deschamps began his role in July 2009.
+Just like when he was a player in the city, success naturally followed.
+For the first time in 18 years, Olympique de Marseille won the French title.
 It was as if Deschamps could do no wrong in that part of the world.

 It clicked almost instantly for the new coach as the stars aligned.
-The playing staff ran through walls to return better days to a club that eventually saw off Lyon by six points at the head of the Ligue 1 standings.
+The playing staff ran through walls to return better days to the club.
+And that club eventually saw off Lyon by six points at the summit of the Ligue 1 standings.
 Not only did Deschamps mastermind a league finish not achieved in nearly two decades, but Marseille also lifted the 16th edition of the Coupe de la Ligue.
-Marseille’s success in the cup competition snowballed during Deschamps’ reign, as Les Olympiens also secured the 17th and 18th instalments of the now-suspended competition.
+Marseille’s success in the cup competition snowballed during Deschamps’ reign.
+Les Olympiens also secured the 17th and 18th instalments of the now-suspended competition.

-Although still bright-eyed and bushy-tailed in the dugout, Deschamps landed in Marseille in an assured fashion, with the necessary experience to rejuvenate a fallen French footballing giant.
+Although still bright-eyed and bushy-tailed in the dugout, Deschamps assuredly landed in Marseille with the necessary experience to rejuvenate a fallen French footballing giant.
 The new Marseille man had previously spent one successful campaign in Turin, although obtaining the Juventus job under peculiar circumstances.

-In the wake of the Calciopoli ‘match-fixing’ scandal, Deschamps replaced Fabio Capello as Juve geared up for life in Serie B as dramatic events saw them banished to life in the second tier of Italian football.
-Deschamps navigated Juventus back to Serie A but announced his resignation after the season’s final game to Mantova – a disagreement with the Juventus hierarchy being the catalyst for change.
+In the wake of the Calciopoli ‘match-fixing’ scandal, Deschamps replaced Fabio Capello as Juve geared up for life after relegation.
+The most dramatic of events saw them banished to life in the second tier of Italian football.
+Deschamps navigated Juventus back to Serie A but announced his resignation after the season’s final game to Mantova.
+It was a disagreement with the Juventus hierarchy that was the catalyst for change.

 It was Deschamps’ initial managerial post that garnered widespread attention from those within football.
 Monaco was his home between 2001-2005.
 Joining Les Monégasques at only 32 years old, one specific Champions League run would announce the head coach as one of the best young managers in the business.
 But, miserably for AS Monaco, there was no silverware at its culmination, instead claimed by José Mourinho’s plucky FC Porto.